arafatm/arafatm.github.io/_articles/agile/shape-up.md

 and implementation.

-This is where our efforts to define the project at the right level of abstraction—without too much detail—will pay off.
+This is where our efforts to define the project at the right level of abstraction - without too much detail - will pay off.
 With their talent and knowledge of the particulars, the team is going to arrive at a better finished product than we could have by trying to determine the final form in advance.